-Fig. 1 Splitting the Ω_0 set to Ω_i sets for the worst case - squared area
+Fig.1.
+Splitting the Ω_0 set to Ω_i sets for the worst case - squared area

-Fig 2 Splitting the Ω_0 set to Ω_i sets for the rectangular area case
+Fig. 2.
+Splitting the Ω_0 set to Ω_i sets for the rectangular area case

-Let points are inside of an Axis Aligned Bounding Box (AABB) defined as <-a/2, $a/2>\times<-b/2$, b/2>.
-Then Fig.1 presents a typical situation for the worst case when AABB is a square (a=b), while the Fig.2 presents general AABB situation for the case a>b.
-In the following we will explore the worst case, i.e. situation at the Fig.1, and the first maximum distance estimation d is d=a.
+(AABB) points inside of Axis Aligned Bounding Box defined Let an as are <-a/2, $a/2>\times<-b/2$, b/2>.
+Then Fig.1 presents a typical situation for the worst case when AABB is a square (a = b), while the Fig.2 presents general AABB situation for the case a > b.
+In the following we will explore the worst case, i.e. situation at the Fig.1, and the first maximum distance estimation d is d = a.

 It can be seen that points in the set Ω_0 cannot influence the maximum distance computation in the given data set.
 We can remove all points Ω_0 from the given data set Ω and obtain faster algorithm.
 As the maximum distance finding algorithm is of $O(N^2)$ complexity an algorithm with a lower complexity can be used in order to find and eliminate points which cannot influence the final distance.
-Space subdivision techniques can be used to split points into the disjunctive data sets Ω_i and decrease runtime complexity again.
+Space subdivision techniques can be used to split points into the disjunctive data sets Ω_i and decrease run-time complexity again.
 For a general case, when AABB is not squared, the Ω_0 set will contain more points of course, see Fig.3.